Where everything's made with love

 The plain white frosting seemed to beg for just a little touch of fancy (you know me and garnishes!), so I added some brown chocolate sprinkles!
 This cake is fantastic, and it really does taste like a root beer float!

 I got so swept away in nostalgia that I had to play with this cake a little bit.
-My first summer job back in the day was a car hop at a rival drive-in called Dog n Suds!
+My first summer job back in the day was working as a carhop at a rival drive-in called Dog 'n Suds!
 We didn't wear roller skates, but we sure had the change dispensers!

 Thanks for joining me on a trip down memory lane to those treasured moments at the classic drive-in restaurants like A&W or Dog & Suds.
 The delightful root beer floats were iconic to the summers of my young self.

-This cake belongs on the table at your next picnic, family reunion, weekend at the lake, or your Fourth of July celebration.
+This cake belongs on the table at your next picnic, family reunion, weekend at the lake, or your Labor Day celebration.
 I hope you let it become part of the nostalgic atmosphere that makes your summer evenings extra special!

 PRINTABLE RECIPE CARD